Let’s say you just planted an avocado tree from a five-gallon container, the typical size available at nurseries. How should you water this tree?

-In general, established avocado trees like to be watered every five to ten days, but that’s another topic: See this resource from Gary Bender for how to water an established avocado tree.
-Look at page 2 and also at the table at the end on page 7.
+In general, established avocado trees like to be watered approximately every five to ten days in the summer (less frequently in other seasons), but that’s another topic: See my post, “Growing avocados in Southern California.”
+And see this resource from Gary Bender for how to water an established avocado tree.
+(Look at page 2 and also at the table at the end on page 7.)

 You might also like to read: